develax/RazorExpress/docs/overview.md

 <sup>[^ try this code](https://runkit.com/develax/razor-code-blocks-transitions-to-html)</sup>

 *Notice that in code blocks after the HTML line you continue writing JavaScript without explicit transitioning to it via `@` symbol.*

+### Control structures
+Control structures are just an extension of code blocks.
+All aspects of code blocks also apply to the JavaScript structures (`{}` are required).
+Let's look at some common examples.

+#### Conditionals @if, else if, else, and @switch